-Rail journeys from Glasgow to York currently being impacted by the reduced timetables introduced in response to the pandemic.
+Direct ail journeys from Glasgow to York are still being impacted by the reduced timetables that were initially introduced in response to

 Only up to two direct trains per day are currently available, and these are the 06:48 train operated by LNER (not Sundays) and the 07:48 departure operated by CrossCountry.

 If the timings of these trains don't suit the other journey options involve making a connection in Edinburgh - but if you take these journeys you will be departing from Glasgow Queen Street station and not from Glasgow Central.

 When travelling between most cities by train there is only one logical option, though on other journeys there is a choice between different trains or alternative routes.
 If different options are available you can use the info to decide which is best for you.

 Help keep us advertising and paywall free!Donate

 This second version of ShowMeTheJourney is exciting and new, so we are genuinely thrilled that you are here and reading this, but we also need your help.

 We’re striving not to let anything get in the way of providing the most useful service possible, hence a facility has been set up with DonorBox which can be used to support the running costs and make improvements.

 Instead of advertising or paywalls, your financial support will make a positive difference to delivering an enhanced service, as there’s a lot of ideas which we want to make happen.